 Is PetPlate successful?

 PetPlate might not have gotten a deal on Shark Tank, but that doesn’t mean the company isn’t successful today!
-The founder, Renaldo Webb, says that he took the advice of the Shark Tank Team to heart and used it to improve his product and method of sales, and now, according to Insidergrowth.com, PetPlate is “extremely successful.”
+The founder, Renaldo Webb, says that he took the Shark Tank team’s advice to heart and used it to improve his product and sales methods.
+Now, according to insidergrowth.com, PetPlate is “extremely successful.”

 Is PetPlate human-grade?

 Yes.
-PetPlate is made with ingredients that are considered human-grade and not feed-grade.
-This means there are no fillers, such as leftover parts after butchering (intestines, bones, etc.) [1].
-Human-grade foods are healthier and overall better for our dogs, and this is what PetPlate uses exclusively.
+PetPlate is made with human-grade (not feed-grade) ingredients.
+That means they don’t use leftover parts (intestines, bones, etc.) as filler [1].
+Most veterinary nutritionists state that human-grade foods are healthier and overall better for dogs, but always check with your vet to confirm.
+PetPlate uses human-grade ingredients exclusively.

 How long does PetPlate last?